Yelp/pyramid_swagger/docs/migrating_to_swagger_20.rst

     The above config is read only when both `['1.2', '2.0']` are present in `swagger_versions` config.
 If that is the case and the request's route is present in `prefer_20_routes`, ONLY then the request is served through swagger 2.0 otherwise through 1.2.
-The only exception is when the config is not defined at all, in that case v2.0 is preferred (as mentioned in above note).
+The only exception is either the config is not defined at all or both of the swagger versions are not enabled, in any of these cases, v2.0 is preferred (as mentioned in above note).